Topics included in this article:

 Best Practices for Wave to Unlock

 - Enable Bluetooth on Your Phone: Ensure your mobile device has Bluetooth enabled.
-You can usually do this through the phone's settings menu.

 - Approach Angle: When you turn the corner or change direction, it can take a moment for your phone and the reader you're trying to unlock to "talk" to each other.
 Additionally, other physical obstacles can cause a signal blockage or strength reduction.
 Thick walls, metal objects, wallet phone cases, etc., can all place strain on your mobile device's BLE connection to the badge reader.
-Please remember that when walking to a badge reader from a blocked angle, or if there are additional obstacles that may affect BLE strength, the reader may take a few seconds to read the RSSI value and accept your credentials.
+Remember that when walking to a badge reader from a blocked angle, or if there are additional obstacles that may affect BLE strength, the reader may take a few seconds to read the RSSI value and accept your credentials.

 To ensure all users are set up with Wave to Unlock on their personal devices, we recommend sharing these best practices, as well as the Rhombus Key App Walkthrough article, which covers settings and app permissions.